openconfig/featureprofiles/CONTRIBUTING.md

 *   192.58.200.1/24:  data plane source network addresses used for traffic testing; split as needed.

+*   192.168.10.0/24:  network addresses used for bgp policy testing; split as needed.

+*   192.168.20.0/24:  network addresses used for bgp policy testing; split as needed.

 ### IPv6

 2001:DB8::/32 is a very large space, so we divide them as follows.